peterhinch/micropython-nano-gui/DRIVERS.md

 A p-channel MOSFET could be considered as described [here](https://github.com/peterhinch/micropython-micropower/blob/master/HARDWARE.md#hardware-issues).

+##### Measurements

-In use I measured 500μA in the periods when the display is refreshing (a total of 10s for each wakeup) and 58μA between wakeups.
+In use I measured 58μA between wakeups.
 The Pyboard accounts for about 6μA.
 33μA will be used by the 100KΩ pullup on the breakout's power enable line.
 I haven't attempted to figure out where the other 19μA is going.

+I measured power consumption for a hypothetical application which wakes once per hour, refreshes the screen, and goes back to sleep.
+In summary it uses 0.74AH per year.
+This suggests it could run for ~3 years on a set of alkaline AA cells (capacity 2.5AH).

+Of the total, the 58μA sleep current accounts for 0.5AH, and the wakeup current 0.24AH.
+Of the wakeup current, 28% is used for physical display refresh and a further 39% during SPI transfer to the display.
+The remaining 33% is used by boot (3%), initialisation of the device (2.8%), and initialisation of nano-gui (27%).
+This is based on study of the current waveform in conjunction with guessing what is going on in each phase of operation.

+The measurements used frozen bytecode on a Pyboard D SF6W.
+No SD card was fitted.
+Code was `epd29_lowpower.py` with the red LED code removed.

+The fact that nearly 70% of the energy is used in standby suggests improvements.
+If the EPD subsystem were turned off by a p-channel MOSFET, current consumption could be reduced to the 6μA figure of the Pyboard, an order of magnitude improvement.

 ###### [Contents](./DRIVERS.md#contents)